Linking two fields in different forms together consists of creating a Linked Field and the corresponding Loaded Fields.

-This would not have any technical issues on Ragic, but bear in mind that if you have other users that use the same account, having different subtables on the same row could lead to confusion.
+This would not have any technical issues on Ragic, but if you have other users using the same account, having different subtables on the same row could lead to confusion.

 Ragic system loads data in an up-to-down, left-to-right sequence in the target sheet with link and load relationships.
 That is to say, the system will load the field values up-to-down wise when the loaded fields are placed in different rows; and left-to-right wise if the loaded fields are in the same row.